Sycokinetic/ipmonitor/README.txt

 spaces.
 If one does not exist, it will then create a cron job that will run every ten minutes.

+== Installation ==
+To use the install script, have install.sh and ipmonitor.py in the same directory.
+Make install.sh executable and run it with "./install.sh".
+You will need to use your password for sudo, but do not run as "sudo ./install.sh" because this breaks setting up the cron job.

 == Default File Locations ==
 /usr/bin/ipmonitor.py
 /etc/ipmonitor/email_list